fireworq/fireworq/README.md

 - `FIREWORQ_MYSQL_DSN`

-  Specifies a data source name for the job queue and the repoisotry database in a form
+  Specifies a data source name for the job queue and the repository database in a form
   <code><var>user</var>:<var>password</var>@tcp(<var>mysql_host</var>:<var>mysql_port</var>)/<var>database</var>?<var>options</var></code>.
   This is for a manual setup and is mandatory for it.